PaoloFrigo/my-amp-switcher/README.md

 ## Settings

 The application uses a settings file (`settings.json`) to store MIDI output port, channel, default profile, and other configuration details.
-You can edit these settings within the application to customize the behavior according to your setup.
+You can edit these settings within the application to customize the behaviour according to your setup.

 This is a sample of the [settings.json](./settings.json):
 ```json